MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-channel-group-tab.md

 #### Models

-**ChannelGroup.cs** presents a Message object and methods that will be called from the controllers during configuration.
+**ChannelGroup.cs** presents a message object and methods that will be called from the controllers during configuration.

 #### Views